prpole/dissertation/throughput/main.md

 modern times."
 Robinson, Kim Stanley.
 "Remarks on Utopia in the Age of Climate Change."
 Utopian Studies 27.1 (2016): 1-15.
 Web.

-[^ln-wiener]: My thinking on this version of robotics in influenced by Norbert Wiener's classic discussion of cybernetics in *The Human Use of Human Beings*:
-"For any machine subject to a varied external environment to act effectively it is necessary that information concerning the results of its own actions be furnished to it as part of the information on which it must continue to act.
-...This control of a machine on the basis of its *actual* performance rather than its *expected* performance is known as *feedback*" (24).
-Weiner, Norbert.
-*The Human Use of Human Beings*.
+[^ln-wiener]: My thinking on this version of robotics has been influenced by Norbert Wiener's classic discussion of cybernetics in *The Human Use of Human Beings*: "For any machine subject to a varied external environment to act effectively it is necessary that information concerning the results of its own actions be furnished to it as part of the information on which it must continue to act.  ...This control of a machine on the basis of its *actual* performance rather than its *expected* performance is known as *feedback*" (24).
+Weiner, Norbert.  *The Human Use of Human Beings*.
 1950.
 New York: Da Capo Press, 1988.
 Print.

-[^ln-foster]: See *Marx's Ecology* 129.
+[^ln-burkett-foster]: See Burkett's *Marx and Nature* and Foster's *Marx's Ecology*.
 Foster, John Bellamy. *Marx's Ecology*.
 New York: Monthly Review Press, 2000.
 Print.
+Burkett, Paul. *Marx and Nature: A Red and Green Perspective*.
+1999.
+Chicago: Haymarket Books, 2014.
+Print

+[^ln-foster]: See Foster 129.

 [^ln-dryzek-1]: Dryzek 45-50.
 Dryzek, John. *The Politics of the Earth:
 Environmental Discourses*.
 New York: Oxford UP, 1997.
 Print.

 [^ln-dryzek-2]: Dryzek 52.

-[^ln-merchant]: Find merchant quote about inert matter.
+[^ln-merchant]: Carolyn Merchant's *Radical Ecology* does not use the term Promethean or Prometheanism, but in a section on "Experimental Science" she echoes this language of lifelessness: "During the seventeenth century, the organic framework...was replaced by a new experimental science and a worldview that saw nature not as an organism but as a machine---dead, inert, and insensitive to human action" (46).
+Merchant, Carolyn. *Radical Ecology: The Search for a Livable World*.
+London: Routledge, 1992.
+Print.